 The Problem with the LinkedIn SSI Score

-The problem is, it’s easy to chase SSI score growth instead of looking at your strategy and how your KPIs map to LinkedIn’s score.
+The problem is, it's easy to chase SSI score growth instead of looking at your strategy and how your KPIs map to LinkedIn's score and actual sales success.

 Establish your professional brand